Penmetsa-1/Rule-based-chatbot/README.md

 # Rule-based-chatbot
-Task 8 – Rule-Based Chatbot using if-else
-Create a simple rule-based chatbot using basic Python input/output and conditional (if-elif-else) logic.
+This is a simple chatbot created using Python with if-else statements.
+It responds to specific user inputs.
-Features
-Accepts text input from users.

-Responds with fixed replies based on keyword matching.

-Covers:
-Greetings
-Bot introduction
-Exit commands
-Help command
+How It Works
-Loop-based conversation until the user exits.
+Greets the user
+Responds to common questions
+Exits when the user types "exit" or "bye"

-Run the chatbot:
+Run the Script
 python chatbot.py